 Capital Credits—A Powerful Return on Your Investment

 This year, your Board of Trustees has authorized the return of $412,273.00 in retired capital credits (also known as patronage capital) totaling $404,459.
 The retirements are for allocations from the remaining 48% of the year 1994, 100% of the year 1995, and 52% of the year 1998.
 If you were a BEC member during those years and purchased electricity, you will receive a check.
 This check represents your monetary credit based on how much you paid BEC for electric service during those years.
 “On behalf of the Beartooth Electric Cooperative Board of Trustees, it’s a privilege for Beartooth Electric to retire Capital Credits to our members-owners,” said Kevin Owens, General Manager.
 “It clearly demonstrates our commitment to our members.”

 What are the steps to receiving a capital credit refund?

-Step 1: When you sign up for electric service with Beartooth Electric and pay your membership fee, you become a member-owner of the cooperative.
+Step 1: When you sign up for electric service with Beartooth Electric, you become a member-owner of the cooperative.
 As you purchase electricity from the cooperative, you build equity in it.

 Step 2: Each year, Beartooth Electric designates a portion of what you pay in purchases to your Capital Credits account.
 This is called an allocation.
 The amount of the allocation is determined by using a multiplying factor that is common to all members based upon the total purchases for that year.
 This ensures each member’s allocation is a fair and equitable percentage.